-You should apply for admission to the University using the University’s online GRADSAF (Graduate Admission and Scholarship Application Form) if you:
+You should apply for admission using the University’s online Application Form if you:

-- wish to apply for University-wide funding competitions (e.g. Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships etc – NB these funding competitions all have very early deadlines: see here.
+- wish to apply for University-wide funding competitions (this includes: Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships)

-- have been awarded a specific studentship/programme position in competition
+- have been awarded a specific studentship/programme position in a competition

 - wish to apply for a College studentship

-Competition for admission to the University of Cambridge graduate programme is intense.
-Like all departments in the Graduate School, we require all our graduate entrants to have:
+Competition for admission to a University of Cambridge postgraduate programme is intense.
+Like all departments in the Postgraduate School, we require all our postgraduate entrants to have:

-- at least a 2.1 in an Honours degree or equivalent (e.g. CGPA 3.5/4.0) in a relevant subject.
+- at least a good 2.1 in an Honours degree or equivalent in a relevant subject.
 Although a Masters degree is not a requirement for entry onto a PhD programme, several recent successful candidates have relevant qualifications at this level.
 Further information about International Qualifications can be accessed here.

 - two outstanding references from senior University staff at your most recent University

-For more details of the University’s academic requirements see the University’s Graduate Prospectus
+For more details of the University’s academic requirements see the University’s Postgraduate Prospectus.

-For fees please refer to PhD Science and MPhil Medical Science respectively.
+For more details on fees please refer to PhD Science and MPhil Medical Science respectively.

-The first question on the GRADSAF application form requires you to choose a course – for research applicants this means specifying which department or institute in which you wish to work.
+The application form requires you to choose a course – for research applicants, this means specifying which department or institute you wish to study within.

 If you have not already decided, you should:

-- browse our research groups to identify suitable principal investigators [PIs] interested in your research idea.
-Visit their personal/group page to check details of their research link.
+- browse our research groups to identify suitable principal investigators [PIs].
+Visit their personal/group page to check details of their research.

-- if you are interested in more than one supervisor within THIS department, you can name them as first and second choice in your application, but if you want to apply to supervisors in different departments, you will have to make separate applications (one to each department).
+- if you are interested in more than one supervisor within our department, you can name them as your first and second choice in your application.

-PLEASE DO NOT SUBMIT A FORMAL GRADSAF APPLICATION UNLESS A PRINCIPAL INVESTIGATOR FROM THE DEPARTMENT HAS AGREED TO SUPERVISE YOUR PhD OR MPhil PROGRAMME.
+PLEASE DO NOT SUBMIT AN APPLICATION UNLESS A PRINCIPAL INVESTIGATOR FROM THE DEPARTMENT HAS AGREED TO SUPERVISE YOUR PhD OR MPhil

-For full instructions on how to apply please go to the Graduate School of Life Sciences application procedure page.
+For full instructions on how to apply please go to the Postgraduate Admissions ‘How-To-Apply’ page.

-Enquiries can be sent to email@example.com.
-However you will be expected to initially have researched who in the Department you wish to contact and make contact by email to establish if they would be interested in your research proposal.
-For queries to the Board of Graduate Studies please email firstname.lastname@example.org
+Email us at firstname.lastname@example.org .
+It will be helpful if you have initially researched who in the Department you wish to approach and make contact with by email to establish if they would be interested in your research proposal.
+For queries to the Postgraduate Admissions Office please email email@example.com